neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 To get a feeling for this, let's say we have $N$ neurons, fully connected to each other, and we run the network for $T$ time steps.

-The algorithm will use $𝑂(𝑁^2)$ computation time per simulation time step.
+The algorithm will use $O(N^2)$ computation time per simulation time step.

-It will also take $𝑂(𝑁𝑇)$ storage space.
+It will also take $O(NT)$ storage space.
 This is the real killer because if you want to run these algorithms fast, you want to run them on a GPU, and this means you are very limited in terms of how much RAM you have available.
 You're essentially making a copy of the complete network state for every time step of the simulation, which racks up fast.
 For a time step of 1 millisecond, you're making 1000 copies of the network state per second of simulated time.

 ### Hard to initialise well